ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 When a Subscriber wants to start receiving events from a Publisher, it calls the _Publisher#subscribe(Subscriber)_ method and passes itself as a parameter.
 If the Publisher accepts the request, it creates a new Subscription object and invokes the _Subscriber#onSubscribe(Subscription)_ method with it.
 If the Publisher rejects the request or otherwise fails (for example, it has already subscribed), it invokes the _Subscriber#onError(Throwable)_ method.

 Once the connection between Publisher and Subscriber is established through the Subscription object, the Subscriber can request events and the Publisher can emit them.
 When the Subscriber wants to receive events, it calls the _Subscription#request(long)_ method with a number of items requested.
 Typically, the first such call occurs in the _Subscriber#onSubscribe_ method.
 If the Subscriber wants to stop receiving events, it calls the _Subscription#cancel()_ method.
 After this method is called, the Subscriber can continue to receive events to meet the previously requested demand.
 A canceled Subscription does not receive _Subscriber#onComplete()_ or _Subscriber#onError(Throwable)_ events.

 The Producer sends each requested event by calling the _Subscriber#onNext(T)_ method only in response to a previous request by the _Subscription#request(long)_ method, but never by itself.
-A Publisher can send fewer events than is requested if the stream ends, but then must call either the _Subscriber#onError(Throwable)_ or _Subscriber#onComplete()_ methods.
+A Publisher can send fewer events than is requested if the stream ends but then must call either the _Subscriber#onError(Throwable)_ or _Subscriber#onComplete()_ methods.
 After invocation of _Subscriber#onError(Throwable)_ or _Subscriber#onComplete()_ events, the current Subscription will not send any other events to the Subscriber.

 When there are no more events, the Publisher completes the Subscription normally by calling the _Subscriber#onCompleted()_ method.
 When an unrecoverable exception occurs in the Publisher, it completes the Subscription exceptionally by calling the _Subscriber#onError(Throwable)_ method.

-<sub>To make a reactive stream <em>push</em>-based, a Consumer can call the <em>Subscription#request(long)</em> method once with parameter <em>Long.MAX_VALUE</em>.
+<sub>To make a reactive stream <em>push</em>-based, a Consumer can call the <em>Subscription#request(long)</em> method once with the parameter <em>Long.MAX_VALUE</em>.
 To make a reactive stream <em>pull</em>-based, a Consumer can call the <em>Subscription#request(long)</em> method with parameter <em>1</em> every time it is ready to handle the next event.</sub>

 ## The JDK Flow API